Willis R. Whitney: M.I.T.

 Whitney initially wanted to study biology and by chance visited M.I.T. on the same day that entrance examinations were being administered.
 He was curious about the questions and got permission to take the exam that day.
 He passed without any preparation.
 He would later choose MIT to be his academic institution on account of its laboratories.
 Whitney was a hard-working student but he was fearful of having a limited scope of knowledge.
 He was a special student in that he had not decided on a major.
 For advice he went to General Francis Amasa Walker, then president of M.I.T., who offered that Whitney should avoid electrical engineering, then a relatively new field at M.I.T., and stick to chemistry or biology.
 Whitney discussed his ideas with his peers, Pierre du Pont and George Hale.
 He ultimately decided on chemistry.

 During his sophomore year at M.I.T.
 Whitney met Arthur A. Noyes, a laboratory assistant in the chemistry department who inspired Whitney with his work on solutions.

 Shortly before his graduation from M.I.T. in 1890, Whitney was appointed as Assistant Instructor of Chemistry for the following academic year.
 It was during this time that he met Gerard Swope and William (Bill) D. Coolidge.
 He also taught Alfred P. Sloan, Paul Litchfield, and Irénée du Pont.
 He taught general chemistry for two years and then made the switch over to analytical chemistry.
 He lectured without notes and got to know the individual student.
 Whitney saw students as knowledge-seekers rather than storage containers of answers.
 Similar to his senior, Arthur A. Noyes, Whitney's approach was more research based.
 He would give students a problem that was not in their textbook and told them to solve it by researching, devising a method, carrying it out, and by presenting a report.
 This clashed with the institution's approach.
 After two more years of teaching analytical chemistry, Whitney decided to go to the University of Leipzig to obtain his doctorate and study under Wilhelm Ostwald.

 University of Leipzig

-Studying under Wilhem Ostwald, who also taught Whitney's predecessor, Arthur A. Noyes, Whitney's thesis project was on color changes during chemical reactions.
+Studying under Wilhelm Ostwald, who also taught Whitney's predecessor, Arthur A. Noyes, Whitney's thesis project was on color changes during chemical reactions.
 He also accepted the task of translating Max Le Blanc's Electrochemistry textbook.
 Le Blanc was a colleague of Ostwald who Whitney met in Leipzig.
 In 1896, Whitney finished the translation, finished his laboratory work, and successfully defended his thesis.
 He earned his doctoral degree and went from assistant instructor of chemistry to doctor of philosophy.
 After attaining his doctoral degree, Whitney did not leave Germany to return home immediately.
 Instead, he studied organic chemistry with Charles Friedel at the Sorbonne in France for about six months.